WardLordRuby/scriptedSheepshead-TTS/README.md

 ### Next features to be added:
 * Create UI and code a call panel
 * Implement onSave to save players custom settings
+* Display number of chips won or lost to Picker at end of hand

 ### Current features:
 * Automatically adjusts game settings for 3 to 6 players